-Management has initiated plans that will allow the Company to remain in compliance with this covenant.
-The Company as stated above, has indications from existing stockholders for a majority portion of the Rights Offering.
-Management has considered these plans, including if they are within the control of the Company, in evaluating ASC 205-40, Presentation of Financial Statements-Going Concern.
-Management believes the above actions are sufficient to allow the Company to meet its obligations as they become due for a period of at least 12 months from the issuance of these financial statements.
-Management believes that the Rights Offering is probable and this has alleviated the substantial doubt regarding the Company's ability to continue as a going concern.
+Management has considered these plans in evaluating FASB ASC 205-40, Presentation of Financial Statements - Going Concern.
+Management believes the above actions are sufficient to allow Empire to meet its obligations as they become due within one year after the date the financial statements are issued.
+Management believes that its plans, and support from the existing related-party stockholders discussed above, is probable and has alleviated the substantial doubt regarding Empire's ability to continue as a going concern.